 Digital Object Identifier (DOI)

 Li, Jia; Fredericks, Maureen; Cannell, Marishka; Wang, Kathryn; Sako, Dianne; Maguire, Michelle C.; Grenha, Rosa; Liharska, Katia; Krishnan, Lavanya; Bloom, Troy; Belcheva, Elitza P.; Martinez, Pedro A.; Castonguay, Roselyne; Keates, Sarah; Alexander, Mark J.; Choi, Hyunwoo; Grinberg, Asya V.; Pearsall, R. Scott; Oh, Paul; Kumar, Ravindra; and Suragani, Rajasekhar N.V.S., "ActRIIB:ALK4-Fc alleviates muscle dysfunction and comorbidities in murine models of neuromuscular disorders" (2021).
-Neurobiology.
+Translational Neuroscience.
 1023.